saptarshibasu/kafka-study/README.md

   * `key.deserializer`
   * `value.deserializer`
   * `bootstrap.servers`
-  * `fetch.min.bytes` - The minimum amount of data the server should return for a fetch request.
-If insufficient data is available the request will wait for      that much data to accumulate before answering the request.
-The default setting of 1 byte means that fetch requests are answered as soon as a single byte of   data is available or the fetch request times out waiting for data to arrive.
-Setting this to something greater than 1 will cause the server to wait for       larger amounts of data to accumulate which can improve server throughput a bit at the cost of some additional latency
   * `group.id` - A unique string that identifies the consumer group this consumer belongs to.
 This property is required if the consumer uses either the group     management functionality by using subscribe(topic) or the Kafka-based offset management strategy
   * `heartbeat.interval.ms` - The expected time between heartbeats to the consumer coordinator when using Kafka's group management facilities.
 Heartbeats are     used to ensure that the consumer's session stays active and to facilitate rebalancing when new consumers join or leave the group.
 The value must be set       lower than session.timeout.ms, but typically should be set no higher than 1/3 of that value.
 It can be adjusted even lower to control the expected time for   normal rebalances
   * `max.partition.fetch.bytes` - The maximum amount of data per-partition the server will return.
 Records are fetched in batches by the consumer.
 If the first   record batch in the first non-empty partition of the fetch is larger than this limit, the batch will still be returned to ensure that the consumer can make   progress.
 The maximum record batch size accepted by the broker is defined via `message.max.bytes` (broker config) or `max.message.bytes` (topic config)